 - Sets the examples of a well-made character that skirts the line of Marty Stu and Mary Sue after the Disgrace of Eragon (formerly) and Berii Shirayuki.
 Currently, his temple is a safe haven for those falsely-accused Sues/Stus hiding from the wrath of Ichigo Momomiya.
 Any misbehavior, however, will be repaid with a headbutt straight into the Court of the Gods for them to be judged and eventually be sent to the Disgraces, or right onto Ichigo's vengeful wrath.
 Best not talk about what fate befell on the ones who suffer the second category.

 - Souji Tendou of the Toku Base was sent to his temple as a recommendation of Zordon.
 Sol feels that he's obviously overpowered, but at least got a reason for that.
 Tendou says that he trained 7 years to achieve said strength and skills instead of just gaining it without a reason, which is a common Stu trait.
 Sol gains Tendou's respect.
+After this, Daigo Kiryu also visited this temple due to his supposed Marty Stu accusations.
+Sol says that only the true Marty Stus and Mary Sues are mouthpieces like Edward Cullen and Bella Swan, because these two aren't authentic protagonists.
+Daigo thanks him for the information.

 - Would be a Greater God if he ever removes his headband, but since that would give him something in common with Eragon, he refuses to do so.